MahmoodAbuGneam/EduLink/README.md

 ## Features

+- **Solves a big problem for every student around the globe**
 - **User Authentication**: Secure login and registration system for users.
 - **Profile Management**: Users can manage their profiles, including posting updates and managing personal information.
 - **Job Posts**: Employers can post job vacancies, and students or alumni can apply to these jobs.
 - **Workshops**: Instructors can create workshops, and students can register to participate.
 - **Search Functionality**: Robust search functionality to find users, job posts, and workshops.
 - **Report Problems**: Users can report problems directly through a modal in the navbar.
+- ** Work for students ** : Students can find jobs easily that fits their schedule of education.
+- ** Employers finding employee ** : Employers can find employees faster and easier and can help students by that .

 ## Technologies Used